 These were low-cost assets offered by investment companies, with the hopes of increasing the worth of their money, so they could pay off the lump sum at the end.
 In some cases, these investments may even provide a surplus as well as paying off the mortgage.
 Investment Vehicles also acted as a means of providing life cover, in the unfortunate event of the borrower becoming ill or losing their life.

 Many borrowers were not informed of the potential risks involved with Interest-Only mortgages.
 The investment companies simply could not guarantee that their investment would grow enough to pay off the mortgage, with some customers not even investing full stop.
-There were a large amount of complaints, with thousands receiving compensation if they were mis-sold to.
+There were a large number of complaints, with thousands receiving compensation if they were mis-sold to.

 It has been a fair while now since we have seen any popularity in Endowment Mortgages.
 People may still be on them and have not managed to get them switched into a Repayment Mortgage yet.
 If this is you, you may be worried about losing your home because of it.